 Limitations of Use

-XIFAXAN (rifaximin) should not be used in patients with diarrhea complicated by fever or blood in the stool or diarrhea due to pathogens other than Escherichia coli.
+XIFAXAN should not be used in patients with diarrhea complicated by fever or blood in the stool or diarrhea due to pathogens other than Escherichia coli [see WARNINGS AND PRECAUTIONS, CLINICAL PHARMACOLOGY, Clinical Studies].

-XIFAXAN (rifaximin) 550 mg is indicated for reduction in risk of overt hepatic encephalopathy (HE) recurrence in patients 18 years of age.
+XIFAXAN is indicated for reduction in risk of overt hepatic encephalopathy (HE) recurrence in adults.

-XIFAXAN (rifaximin) has not been studied in patients with MELD (Model for End101 Stage Liver Disease) scores > 25, and only 8.6% of patients in the controlled trial had MELD scores over 19.
-There is increased systemic exposure in patients with more severe hepatic dysfunction [see WARNINGS AND PRECAUTIONS, Use in Specific Populations, CLINICAL PHARMACOLOGY].
+XIFAXAN has not been studied in patients with MELD (Model for End-Stage Liver Disease) scores > 25, and only 8.6% of patients in the controlled trial had MELD scores over 19.
+There is increased systemic exposure in patients with more severe hepatic dysfunction [see WARNINGS AND PRECAUTIONS, Use In Specific Populations, CLINICAL PHARMACOLOGY].

 DOSAGE AND ADMINISTRATION